-The term Brand Ambassador can be misleading, when I first heard it I pictured a banquet hall, black-tie event and a Ferrero Roche pyramid.
+The term Brand Ambassador can be misleading.
+Do you picture a banquet hall, black-tie event and a Ferrero Roche pyramid?
 It’s a fairly grandiose name for something that any employee can be from the comfort of their own desks.

 In reality, a Brand Ambassador can either be self-appointed or nominated by your company, to embody the company’s core values and to become an honorary business cheerleader for the brand across social media.